kyma-project/kyma/docs/api-gateway/03-04-migration.md

 kubectl get api -n ${API_NAMESPACE} ${API_NAME} -o yaml | kubectl replace --force -f
 ```

-Once the Apis are recreated check again the status is present.
-The output should not include any Api resources, allowing you to proceed with the migration.
+Once the Apis are recreated check again if the status is present.
+The output should not include any Api resources allowing you to proceed with the migration.
 Follow these steps to ensure your services are properly migrated:

 1. [Verify the migration outcome](#details-migration-from-api-to-api-rule-custom-resources-verify-the-automatic-migration).
 2. If you can still see any Api CRs in use, use the [manual migration](#details-migration-from-api-to-api-rule-custom-resources-manual-migration) guide to migrate them.